freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1050.1

 The changes from the stash reappeared in the file and git showed the status for you.
-You are right where you left of before stashing the changes.
+You are right where you left off before stashing the changes.
 Popping a stash like that will remove the most recent stash and apply it to your working tree.
 View the list of your stashes again.

 #### HINTS